Directory of members

 As a parent and teacher, I enjoy telling and teaching around campfires, outdoor bread ovens, kitchen tables, and in classrooms.
 I have been a featured performer at international festivals in Canada and abroad for many years, including the Scottish International Storytelling Festival since 2013.
 I was the Artistic Director for Toronto Storytelling Festivals 2019, 2020, 2021.
 I teach the art and craft of storytelling through the grades to teachers in Canada and abroad.

-My storytelling repertoire includes Scottish stories, Celtic legends and myths, Greek and Norse myths, folktales from around the world, traditional and contemporary stories about trees, with a particular focus on strong women and environmental imperatives of respecting each other and our planet.
-Juno-nominated global music artist Maryem Hassan Tollar and I have interwoven music and story into collaborative performances in Toronto and internationally, including stories from 1001 Nights.
-Our 2019 performance in the Sanctuary Series at the Aga Khan Museum in Toronto was recorded and can be viewed via the link on my website.
+My storytelling repertoire includes Scottish stories, Celtic legends and myths, Greek and Norse myths, folktales from around the world, traditional and contemporary stories about trees, strong women and respecting each other and our planet.
+Musicians Maryem Tollar, Sophia Grigoriadis and I have collaborated to create a beautiful storytelling-music performance of the Greek myth Psyche and Eros.
 The power of storytelling to open hearts and minds and bring people together continues to inspire me.

-Fairytales, Families and Forests; storytelling with young children, isbn 978-1-912480-38-8, co-authored with Georgiana Keable (Norway) is now available to order https://www.hawthornpress.com/books/storytelling/fairytales-families-forests/
+Fairytales, Families and Forests; storytelling with young children, isbn 978-1-912480-38-8, the book I co-authored with Georgiana Keable (Norway) is now available to order https://www.hawthornpress.com/books/storytelling/fairytales-families-forests/

 www.dawnemcfarlane.ca